-On average, customers stay with a B2B SaaS service for 24 months.
-And then, they move on – they churn for one reason or another.
+On average, customers stay with a B2B SaaS product for around 24 months, and then they leave.

 Churn is the rate at which a business loses customers.
 A high churn rate means that many people who used to be customers are no longer purchasing products and services.